-CURRENTLY LIVES AND WORKS IN WESTERLY, RI AND NEW YORK, NY
+LIVES AND WORKS IN WESTERLY, RHODE ISLAND AND NEW YORK, NEW YORK

 Tina Barney began photographing in the mid-1970s in Sun Valley, Idaho, and in 1983 shifted to a large format camera upon returning to New York City.
 Her photographs are in numerous public collections, including the Museum of Modern Art, New York; the Whitney Museum of American Art, New York; Los Angeles County Museum of Art; and the Museum of Fine Arts, Boston; among many others.
 Barney's works were included in the 1987 Whitney Biennial, and have been the subject of major recent exhibitions at the Kunsthalle Wien, Austria; the New Orleans Museum of Art, Louisiana; the Frist Center in Nashville, Tennessee; the Barbican Art Gallery, London; and the Museum of Art, Salzburg, Austria.
 In 2015, along with fellow American Photographer Stephen Shore, Barney spent an 18-month period photographing the Noguchi Museum and its visitors for a Phaidon book, The Noguchi Museum: A Portrait.
 This past year, Barney was awarded the distinctive honor of participating as a lecturer and the sole photographer for the Museum of Modern Art, New York’s The August Sander Project; a collaboration with Columbia University.
 In September 2017 Rizzoli USA published Tina Barney, a comprehensive monograph spanning her four-decade international career.

 For more information on Tina Barney, please contact email@example.com or call the gallery at (212) 563-4474.